Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 >
 > Download the images here: [SFPOPOS-images](https://drive.google.com/open?id=17RDk6ky2lTZl8XZtPQ-uwjeI7PXDivlu)

-React projects are **transpiled**.
 The code you write is not run directly.
-Instead the code you wrote is converted into vanilla JS.
-The project is served from the public directory.
+Instead the code you wrote is converted into vanilla JS and project is served from the public directory.

-**Images and other static files that your project will use must be referenced with the `public` directory as the root.**
+**Images and other static files that your project will use will often be referenced with the `public` directory as the root.**

 > [action]
 >